OpenBMB/XAgent/XAgentServer/README.md

 ```

 ## Project subject dependence
-1. The project uses FastAPI as the WEB framework, Websocket to build a long link communication service, and Redis as the state management middleware;
+1. The project uses FastAPI as the WEB framework, Websocket to build a long connection communication service, and Redis as the state management middleware;
 2. Use Mysql to store interactive process data and SQLAlchemy as ORM framework
-3. The XAgent interface is located at /XAgentServer/server.py; Core interactive logic in the/XAgentServer/interaction.py.
+3. The XAgent interface is located at XAgentServer/server.py; Core interactive logic in the XAgentServer/interaction.py

 ## project directory[Chinese / English]
 Only core business modules are listed
->- XAgent [XAgent 核心业务组件 / XAgent Core Components]
->   - 待补充
 >- XAgentServer [XAgent 交互组件 / XAgent Interactive Components]
 >   - application [应用 / Application]
 >       - core [应用启动核心配置文件 / Configuration File]